kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 ### ResultsIterator Class

-Bewlos is the UML diagram of the [ResultsIterator class](/assets/images/results-iterator.png).
+Below is the UML diagram of the [ResultsIterator class](/assets/images/results-iterator.png).

 ![UML of ResultIterator](/assets/images/results-iterator.png)